Monadnock Regional Coordinating Council for Community Transportation

 MRCC is composed of local transportation providers, funding agencies, agencies requiring transportation services and community members that either reside in or service the RCC’s 33 community service area, which includes all of Cheshire County and 10 towns in Hillsborough County (Antrim, Bennington, Francestown, Greenfield, Greenville, Hancock, New Ipswich, Peterborough, Sharon, Temple).

-MRCC members currently meet on a quarterly basis at locations in Keene and Peterborough.
-For more information about the MRCC contact Tara Germond of Commission staff at email@example.com.
+MRCC members meet at least quarterly but often more frequently.
+For more information about the MRCC contact J. B. Mack of Commission staff at firstname.lastname@example.org.

 State and Regional Context

 Since 1994, New Hampshire transportation and human service agencies have been working in conjunction with Regional Planning Agencies to coordinate transportation services.
 A 2004 federal mandate made coordination of federally funded transportation services a requirement.
 This mandate led to the federal "United We Ride" program which provides technical resources and funding to help increase coordination.